GoogleChrome/web.dev/src/site/content/en/blog/webxr-pt1/index.md

 The frame loop is a user-agent controlled infinite loop in which content is repeatedly drawn to the screen.
 Content is drawn in discrete blocks called frames.
-The succession of such frames creates the illusion of movement.
+The succession of frames creates the illusion of movement.
 The number of frames per second currently varies between devices, and may be anything from 60 to 144, but that has no bearing on your code.

 The basic process for the frame loop is:

 1. Call `XRSession.requestAnimationFrame()`.
 In response, the user agent invokes the `XRFrameRequestCallback`, which is defined by you.
 1. Inside your callback function:
-   1. Call `XRSession.requestAnimationFrame()` again.
+   a.
+Call `XRSession.requestAnimationFrame()` again.
-   1. Query for the position (called a pose in WebXR) of the viewer.
+   a.
+Query for the position (called a pose in WebXR) of the viewer.
-   1. Draw content from the viewer's point of view.
+   a.
+Draw content from the viewer's point of view.
-   1. Process user input.
+   a.
+Process user input.

 In this section I'll mainly cover steps 2a and 2b.
-I'll cover the remaining steps in later installments.
+I'll cover the remaining steps in later articles.

 #### The XRFrameRequestCallback